thevilledev/thevilledev.github.io/projects.md

 # Vault secrets plugin for Vercel

 I prefer ephemeral tokens but Vercel does not support them out-of-the-box.
-So I wrote [a plugin for Vault](https://github.com/thevilledev/vault-plugin-secrets-vercel).
+So I wrote a plugin for Vault called [vault-plugin-secrets-vercel](https://github.com/thevilledev/vault-plugin-secrets-vercel).

 # Open source